replab/book/sphinx/reps/subrepresentations.md

 ## Decomposing a representation (exact)

 RepLAB was developed originally to work with approximate decompositions.
-Later on, we added support for exact real and complex character tables.
+Later on, support was added for exact real and complex character tables.
 However, RepLAB is unable to compute those character tables by itself, and relies either on precomputed data or known construction for families of groups.

-To decompose a representation, one first needs to verify that the corresponding character table (real or complex), is available.
+To decompose a representation exactly, one first needs to verify that the corresponding character table (real or complex), is available.

 ```{code-cell}
 rep.group.realCharacterTable